 Date Written: August 9, 2018

-We analyze how variation in federal level legal liability associated with judge ideology affects the likelihood of firms receiving going-concern modified audit opinions.
+We analyze how variation in federal level legal liability associated with judge ideology is associated with the likelihood of firms receiving going-concern modified audit opinions, separately for Big Four and non-Big Four clients.
 With auditors trading off between Type I and Type II reporting errors, the threshold value (of client bankruptcy probability) above which auditors issue going-concern reports is decreasing and convex in the level of federal litigation risk.
-Building on the literature showing that federal judge ideology affects the likelihood and outcome of lawsuits, we find that Big 4 and non-Big 4 auditors converge in their going-concern reporting decisions and Type I reporting error rates as federal litigation risk increases.
-This is caused by the greater effect of judge ideology on non-Big 4 than on Big 4 auditors.
-The key results remain with firm fixed effects and are not driven by the effects of judge ideology on auditor choice or bankruptcy probability.
+Building on literature showing that federal judge ideology affects the likelihood and outcome of lawsuits, we find that Big Four and non-Big Four auditors converge in their going-concern reporting decisions as federal litigation risk increases and that this convergence is caused by the greater effect of judge ideology on non-Big Four than on Big Four auditors.
+The key results remain with firm-fixed effects and are not driven by the effects of judge ideology on auditor choice or bankruptcy probability.